cypress-io/circleci-orb/README.md

 Command that installs your application's node modules and Cypress dependencies.

+#### Arguments

+You can pass arguments to the `cypress/install` command to override any default behaviors.
+You can find the full list of arguments at [https://circleci.com/developer/orbs/orb/cypress-io/cypress#jobs-run](https://circleci.com/developer/orbs/orb/cypress-io/cypress#commands-install)

 ### run-tests

 Command that runs Cypress tests (assuming your machine has already installed necessary dependencies)

+#### Arguments

+You can pass arguments to the `cypress/run-tests` command to override any default behaviors.
+You can find the full list of arguments at [https://circleci.com/developer/orbs/orb/cypress-io/cypress#jobs-run](https://circleci.com/developer/orbs/orb/cypress-io/cypress#commands-run-tests)

 ## Executors